-This extract from the 1842 Report into Children's Employment (Mines) records what the Sub-Commissioner, J.C Symons, Esq. saw and the women he spoke to in one coal mine:
+This extract from the 1842 Report into Children's Employment (Mines) records what the Sub-Commissioner, J.C Symons saw and the women he spoke to in one coal mine:

-Download the worksheet ‘Elizabeth Day, Elizabeth Eggley and Eggley's Father’ to read, in the women’s own words, the evidence they gave for the report
+Download the worksheet below to read the evidence the women gave for the report